-We are working with Reading Central Library to refurbish their exhibition space with new spot lighting and a hanging system.
-The Library will offer the space for local artists and others for a rolling programme of exhibitions.
-See holybrook.gallery for details of the opening exhibitions starting 12 April 2018.
+We are working with Reading Central Library to refurbish their exhibition space and make it better known.
+It now has new spot lighting and hanging system.
+The Library offers the space for local artists and others for a rolling programme of exhibitions.
+We are running a small website holybrook.gallery which has information on exhibitions and how to book the space.